Multi-Architecture Multi-Expert Diffusion Models: Related Work

 \subsection{Combination of Convolutions and Self-attentions}

-Since the advent of the Vision Transformer~\cite{dosovitskiy2021an}, there has been active research into why self-attention works effectively in the image domain and how it differs from convolution operations. \cite{dosovitskiy2021an,d2021convit,touvron2021training} suggest that this is because self-attention operations better capture global features and act as low-pass filters~\cite{park2022how,si2022inception}.
-There have been efforts~\cite{park2022how,dai2021coatnet,wu2021cvt,d2021convit,si2022inception} aiming to design optimal architectures that better combine the advantages of self-attention and convolution. \cite{park2022how,dai2021coatnet} suggest structuring networks with convolution-focused front layers, which are advantageous for high-pass filtering, and self-attention-focused rear layers, which are advantageous for low-pass filtering. \cite{d2021convit,si2022inception} propose new blocks that perform operations intermediate between convolution and self-attention.
-Notably, iFormer~\cite{si2022inception} proposes a block that allows for adjustable ratios between convolution and self-attention operations.
-Despite numerous efforts to reveal the benefits of different operations depending on the frequency and design better architectures for image recognition, current diffusion models still rely on a single fixed architecture to learn vastly different noise levels.
-This approach proves to be highly suboptimal and calls for multi-architecture.
+Since the advent of the Vision Transformer~\cite{dosovitskiy2021an}, there has been active research into why self-attention works effectively in the image domain and how it differs from convolution operations. ~\cite{park2022how,si2022inception,wang2022antioversmoothing,bai2022improving} explain empirically or theoretically that this is because self-attention operations better capture global features and act as low-pass filters.
+There have been efforts~\cite{dai2021coatnet,d2021convit,park2022how,si2022inception,bu2023towards} aiming to design optimal architectures that better combine the advantages of self-attention and convolution. \cite{park2022how,dai2021coatnet} suggest structuring networks with convolution-focused front layers, which are advantageous for high-pass filtering, and self-attention-focused rear layers, which are advantageous for low-pass filtering. \cite{d2021convit,si2022inception} propose new blocks that perform operations intermediate between convolution and self-attention.
+Notably, \cite{si2022inception} proposes the iFormer block that allows for adjustable ratios between convolution and self-attention operations.
+While previous efforts have been focused on exploring better operations and architectures for image recognition, we are the first to explore the same questions in diffusion models, revealing the need for diffusion-specific strategies.